godotengine/godot-docs/learning/step_by_step/simple_2d_game.rst

 To pay homage to the olden times, the game will be in 640x400 pixels resolution.
 This can be configured in the Project Settings (see :ref:`doc_scenes_and_nodes-configuring_the_project`) under the Scene/Project settings menu.
+Set Stretch Mode in Display to 2d.
 The default background color should be set to black:

 .. image:: img/clearcolor.png